nsrr/sof-documentation/pages/README.md

 <a href=":files_path:/datasets" class="btn btn-success btn-lg">Download Datasets</a> 1.3 MB

+## EEG Spectral Analysis

+As part of an ongoing effort to expand the offerings on the NSRR, we ran some [spectral analysis](:pages_path:/eeg-spectral-analysis.md).

 ## Recent Changes

 - Find a complete list of changes in the [CHANGELOG.md](:pages_path:/CHANGELOG.md)